-Along with other CIA SAD (Special Activities Division) operatives, he joined up with the Northern Alliance and US Special Operations Forces already on the ground for their siege of Mazar-i-Sharif.
-Several hundred Taliban prisoners were taken and rounded up into a fort in nearby Qali-i-Jangi known as “the Pink House”.
+Along with other CIA SAD (Special Activities Division) operatives, he joined the Northern Alliance and US Special Operations Forces already on the ground for their siege of Mazar-i-Sharif.
+Several hundred Taliban prisoners were taken and rounded up into a fort in nearby Qali-i-Jangi known as “the Pink House.”
 Mike was roaming northern Afghanistan, chasing members of al-Qaeda and the Taliban, looking for signs of another potential attack and the whereabouts of Osama bin Laden.

 Mike Spann, a member of the CIA’s paramilitary Special Activities Division, was among those dispatched to Afghanistan in the weeks after the Sept.
 11 attacks to track down Osama bin Laden.
 He was shot to death during an uprising by Taliban prisoners on Nov.
 25, 2001, near Mazar-e-Sharif.